-On February 2, 2016, the Districts filed the Initial Study Report (ISR) for the La Grange Project.
+On February 2, 2016, the Districts filed the Initial Study Report (ISR) for the La Grange Hydroelectric Project.
 The Districts held an ISR meeting on February 25, 2016, and on March 3, 2016, filed a meeting summary.
-Comments on the meeting summary and requests for new studies and study modifications were to be submitted to FERC by Monday, April 4.
+Comments on the meeting summary and requests for new studies and study modifications were to be submitted to FERC by Monday, April 4, 2016.
 One new study request was submitted; NMFS requested a new study entitled Effects of La Grange Hydroelectric Project Under Changing Climate (Climate Change Study).
-On May 2, 2016, the Districts filed with FERC a response to comments received from licensing participants and proposed modifications to the Fish Passage Facilities Alternatives Assessment and the La Grange Project Fish Barrier Assessment.
+On May 2, 2016, the Districts filed with FERC a response to comments received from licensing participants and proposed modifications to the Fish Passage Facilities Alternatives Assessment and the La Grange Project Fish Barrier Assessment, and a revised pre-filing schedule.
 On May 27, 2016, FERC filed a determination on requests for study modifications and new study.
-The May 27, 2016 determination approved the Districts' proposed modifications and did not approve the NMFS Climate Change Study.
+The May 27, 2016 determination approved the Districts' proposed modifications and did not approve the NMFS Climate Change Study, and accepted the Districts' revised pre-filing schedule.